 Require individual household income verification or evaluation of community income levels for interim or long-term solution provision to ensure that solutions go to small DACs or low-income households.

+Contaminants of Emerging Concern

+In the interest of obtaining more data for characterization purposes, the State Water Board will support well testing for some contaminants of emerging concern or contaminants without an established MCL (e.g., PFAS, hexavalent chromium, 1,4-dioxane, N-nitrodimethylamine [NDMA]) via existing or new programs for domestic well testing or as an added task to projects where wells are being repaired, replaced, or abandoned.

+Where these contaminants are identified, planning and TA work may include analysis of project alternatives designed to address both existing and anticipated future compliance needs.

+Pilot studies for treatment of these types of contaminants may also be considered for funding.

-Emergency Drought Response Implementation Strategy
+Drought Response Strategy

 In the near term, during the drought emergency, State Water Board staff will focus efforts on state smalls and domestic wells in areas most impacted by drought and thus most susceptible to water shortage issues.
 Solutions will often include interim bottled or hauled water but may also be emergency infrastructure repairs or updates (e.g., emergency interties, well repairs, lowering of intakes).

-The proposed implementation strategy for emergency drought response is a two-pronged approach that is both reactive and proactive: 1) responding to emergency requests related to drought, and 2) strategically targeting certain areas (i.e., at the county level) that are most susceptible to drought impacts to get interim solution programs in place.
+The proposed implementation strategy for emergency drought response is a two--pronged approach that is both reactive and proactive: 1) responding to urgent requests related to drought, and 2) strategically targeting certain areas (i.e., at the county level) that are most susceptible to drought impacts to get interim solution programs in place.

+Note that funding for drought response will generally come from the larger SAFER program or via funding from the Department of Water Resources (DWR), as appropriate, before utilizing monies from the SADW Fund.

+Inter-agency Coordination

+State Water Board staff have recurring calls with inter-agency partners such as the DWR and the California Office of Emergency Services (CalOES) at various levels to coordinate on funding and the roles of the various agencies in drought response.

-Emergency Drought Requests
+Urgent Drought Requests

+While emergency drought response should begin at the local level with the Local Government being best positioned to provide immediate emergency relief such as bottled and hauled water, funding through the State Water Board and DWR may be available to assist for eligible urgent projects in the intermediate time frame (i.e., on the order of months) as well as projects that promote a community or water system’s long-term resiliency for future drought.

 DFA will continue to receive emergency assistance requests related to drought via DDW, NGO partners, and the general email inbox.
 These requests will require submittal of an Urgent Drinking Water Needs Application.
 Once contact is made, a DFA project manager will be assigned and can work with the potential recipient to collect the required information needed to get approval for funding by the DFA Deputy Director.
 Funding approval allows the recipient to begin incurring costs while a funding agreement is prepared and executed.
 Depending on the nature of the project and the funding source, advance approval authority may be allowed.

 Another avenue for receiving emergency assistance in SHE’s service area is through the TA agreement with that provider.
 These requests will be coordinated through SHE and then pass through DFA management for DFA Deputy Director approval.
 Agreements with recipients will be administered through SHE in these cases.

-Inter-agency Coordination

-State Water Board staff have initiated calls with inter-agency partners such as DWR and CalOES at various levels to coordinate on funding and the roles of the various agencies in drought response.

-County-Level Program Development
+County Program Development